Top Home Buyer Mistakes

 Skipping the home inspection.
 Many homebuyers skip the inspection process to save money.
 A home inspection will help you make a more educated decision about the home and will alleviate any ‘surprise’ expenditures for you in the future once you’re in the home.
 Never skip a home inspection, as it can inform you about some very expensive problems that you cannot see in the home yourself.

 Poor future planning.
-Sit down with your significant other and analyze how you live and how you will live in the future.
+Sit down and analyze how you live and how you will live in the future.
 Make a list of criteria that is important to you in your next home.
 Rank those criteria in order of their importance.
 Use this check list as a guide when searching for your home.
 You don’t want to purchase your ‘dream’ home only to find out 8 months later that it is too small, doesn’t have enough storage and is really not what you needed or wanted for your lifestyle.

 Looking For More Info About Calgary Homes?